coupergateway/couper/docs/README.md

 #### Basic Auth Block

-The `basic_auth` block let you configure basic auth for your gateway.
+The `basic_auth` block lets you configure basic auth for your gateway.
 Like all [Access Control](#access-control) types, the `Basic Auth` block is defined in the [Definitions Block](#definitions-block) and can be referenced in all configuration blocks by its mandatory *label*.